huahaiy/talks/conj2018/PITCHME.md

 ### Automatic Dialog Management

 - REP is a declarative language where system controls the flow
-- Topics are pushed around
+- Topics are pushed around as data
   - Agenda queue
   - Ad-lib queue
   - Exception queue